-Activating the Performance Schema causes no changes in server behavior.
-For example, it does not cause thread scheduling to change, and it does not cause query execution plans (as shown by EXPLAIN) to change.
+- Activating the Performance Schema causes no changes in server behavior.
+For example, it does not cause thread scheduling to change, and it does not cause query execution plans (as shown by EXPLAIN) to change. - Server monitoring occurs continuously and unobtrusively with very little overhead.
+Activating the Performance Schema does not make the server unusable.

-- Server monitoring occurs continuously and unobtrusively with very little overhead.
-Activating the Performance Schema does not make the server unusable. - The parser is unchanged.
+- The parser is unchanged.
 There are no new keywords or statements. - Execution of server code proceeds normally even if the Performance Schema fails internally. - When there is a choice between performing processing during event collection initially or during event retrieval later, priority is given to making collection faster.
-This is because collection is ongoing whereas retrieval is on demand and might never happen at all. - It is easy to add new instrumentation points. - Instrumentation is versioned.
+This is because collection is ongoing whereas retrieval is on demand and might never happen at all. - Most Performance Schema tables have indexes, which gives the optimizer access to execution plans other than full table scans.
+For more information, see Optimizing Performance Schema Queries. - It is easy to add new instrumentation points. - Instrumentation is versioned.
 If the instrumentation implementation changes, previously instrumented code continues to work.
 This benefits developers of third-party plugins because it is not necessary to upgrade each plugin to stay synchronized with the latest Performance Schema changes.